lrmendess/open-source-datalake/README.md

 ```

 Create Data Lake schemas (only on first run).

 ``` bash
 docker container exec datalake-trino-coordinator trino --execute "$(cat trino/schemas.sql)"
 ```

+> If you receive warnings that Trino is still initializing, wait a few seconds and try again.

 Now the cluster is ready!